rv-chittersu/word2vec/Readme.md

-# word2vec skipgram Model
+# word2vec skipgram model
 This work is done as part of [assignment](https://sites.google.com/site/2019e1246/schedule/assignment-1) for [E1 246: Natural Language Understanding (2019)](https://sites.google.com/site/2019e1246/basics).
-The report fot the same can be found [here]()
+The report for the same can be found [here]()

 ## Data
 NLTK's Reuters dataset is used to train the skipgram model.